codr7/alisp/README.md

 ## aLisp

 ### intro
-aLisp aims to become a hackable, embeddable, reasonably fast interpreted custom Lisp implemented in portable C.
+aLisp aims to become a hackable, embeddable, reasonably fast interpreted custom Lisp implemented in portable C. The current version weighs in at 3 kloc and supports all features described in this document.

 ### the stack
 aLisp exposes the stack to a greater extent than what in common among Lisps.